Knanaya Catholic Parish, Los Angeles: Establishment of the Parish

 The mission director Fr.
 Thomas Mulavanal motivated the mission members to purchase church for the mission.
 The general body established a building committee headed by Jacob Mutholath and a finance committee under the leadership of Stephen Vallipadavil.
 On 24 June 2010, the committees were constituted with Johny Muttathil as the building Committee convener and Jose Vallipadavil as the finance committee convener.
 After assessing various options, the mission decided to purchase Montebello Orthodox Church that was available for sale.

 The escrow was closed on 29 July 2010.
 The church was then remodeled to make the church suitable for the Syro-Malabar liturgy.
 His Excellency Mar Jacob Angadiath, along with Archbishop Mar Mathew Moolakkatt and Bishop Mar Joseph Pandarasseril, consecrated the church on 31 July 2010.
 Mar Jacob Angadiath elevated the mission on the same occasion as a parish with Fr.
 Thomas Mulavanal as the first pastor of the parish.

 Mar Jacob Angadiath appointed Fr.
 Thomas Mulavanal as the vicar general (syncellus) and Knanaya Region director of the diocese with effect from 8 February 2014.
 When he moved to Chicago Mar Angadiath appointed Fr.
 Siju Mudakkodil as the pastor of the parish with effect from 18 October 2014.
+In 2015, this parish is part of the St. Mary Knanaya Forane Church San Jose.
+For the perunnals and feast days, statues of St. Mary, St Joseph, St. Stephen and Infant Jesus were purchased and blessed.
+In 2017, Mar Joseph Pandarasseril has officiated the first holy communion ceremony.
+During Fr.
+Siju's term, he and the parish team has renovated the altar buying a new crucifix and new statues of St. Joseph, St. Stephen and St. Pius X from Kerala.
+The parish celebrated its 10th anniversary of the consecration of the church despite covid-19 issues.
+After 8 years of service, Fr Siju moved to Chicago and Fr.
+Benoy Naramangalath became his successor on September 15th, 2023 by Mar Joy Alappatt.
+He has been appointed as the third vicar of St. Pius X Knanaya Church Los Angeles.